mfariscse/Roado-Task/README.md

 See `analysis_report.pdf` for full details (Pareto products, CLV by frequency, cancellations, seasonality, country margins).

 ## Tools Used
 Python (Pandas/NumPy for cleaning; Matplotlib/Seaborn for visuals).
-AI assisted code (explainable).

 Timeline: Completed in 2 days.